fbpx

 General Damages

-In a personal injury case, some losses are apparent.
-However, some effects of an accident are not quite as obvious.
-In contrast to economic damages, noneconomic, or general damages, are much more complex and subjective.
+In a personal injury case, some losses are apparent, while some are not.
+In contrast to economic damages, noneconomic or general damages are much more complex and subjective.
 They are intangible losses that do not have an exact dollar amount and are much more challenging to prove.
-General damages address a wide range of losses, including:
+General damages address a wide range of losses, including

 • Physical pain and suffering